 Research topics and formats

-Good planning means identifying relevant topics early and choosing the right formats.
-The rule is content first; channels and formats, from blog articles to videos or podcasts, follow afterward.
-Once a topic is created, it gains internal visibility, allowing other editorial teams to build on it as well.
+Effective planning means identifying relevant topics early and choosing the right formats.
+The principle is simple: focus on the story first, then decide on channels and formats like blog posts, videos, or podcasts.
+Once a story is mapped out, it gains immediate internal visibility so other editorial teams can leverage it.

 3